 While phase one is more general, phase two is specific to Holt, and the information parents receive in phase two digs into parenting models, bonding techniques, and other practical knowledge that helps parents — and even brothers or sisters in the home — prepare mentally and emotionally to meet and care for their child.

 When Holt first introduced parent education in 2001, parents met in groups at a Holt branch office to fulfill their Parents in Process requirements.
 But times have changed.
 Holt’s parenting curriculum now uses technology to allow parents to complete the training in their own time, at their own pace and in their own home.

 Phase two consists of webinars, presentations, reading materials and a new five-part DVD series from the Texas Christian University’s Institute of Child Development.
 The DVDs offer insight and understanding into the issues adopted children face, and how to “help children overcome everyday struggles that hamper their success.”
 These videos feature child development researchers Dr. Karyn Purvis and Dr. David Cross, who offer parents practical exercises to help children improve self-esteem, enrich their relationships, and cope with sensory processing issues — which has to do with how the brain interprets and reacts to what’s going on around them.
-Abbie Smith, Holt’s clinical resource director, wrote a manual to accompany the DVDs that helps recap important points and expand upon the practical tips.
+Abbie Smith, Holt’s former clinical resource director, wrote a manual to accompany the DVDs that helps recap important points and expand upon the practical tips.

 “So far, families love it,” says Abbie, who developed the new curriculum for families.
 “Most parents want to feel informed and prepared.”